paviko/trading-data-stream/Readme.md

 ### Breaking API changes

 * Added bar caching that alters the cache storage and cache classes.
 Storage is backwards compatible however the construction of the caches has altered.
-See DukascopyCache for details.
+Bar Caching produced repeated aggregations at 240X faster in our example in technical notes.
 * Due to bar caching tick visitors on aggregation queries are no longer supported.
-Tick seach functions **are** supported.
+Tick search functions **are** supported.

 ### Other changes